MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgServicePrincipal.md

 ### -PasswordCredentials
 The collection of password credentials associated with the service principal.
 Not nullable.
-To construct, see NOTES section for PASSWORDCREDENTIALS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for PASSWORDCREDENTIALS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphPasswordCredential[]